ChenZhu-BIOAnalysis/nifH_meta-Data-Analysis/Workflow for nifh_gene meta-analysis.md

 ## This is the workflow for nifh_gene meta-analysis

-### Use usearch to deal with the high-squencing data
+### Use Usearch to deal with the high-squencing data

 ```
 ### The fastq_mergepairs command merges (assembles) paired-end reads to create consensus sequences and, optionally, consensus quality scores